-ICT Network staff are responsible for ensuring:
+IT Network staff are responsible for ensuring:

-- that the school's ICT infrastructure is secure and is not open to misuse or malicious attack - that the school meets the e-safety technical requirements outlined in the relevant Local Authority E-Safety Policy and guidance - that users may only access the school's networks through a properly enforced password protection policy, in which passwords are regularly changed - that he / she keeps up to date with e-safety technical information in order to effectively carry out their e-safety role and to inform and update others as relevant - that the use of the network / email is regularly monitored in order that any misuse / attempted misuse can be reported to the Headteacher for investigation - that monitoring software / systems are implemented and updated as agreed in school policies are responsible for ensuring that:
+- that the school's ICT infrastructure is secure and is not open to misuse or malicious attack. - that the school meets the e-safety technical requirements outlined in the relevant Local Authority E-Safety Policy and guidance. - that users may only access the school's networks through a properly enforced password protection policy, in which passwords are regularly changed. - that he / she keeps up to date with e-safety technical information in order to effectively carry out their e-safety role and to inform and update others as relevant. - that the use of the network / email is regularly monitored in order that any misuse / attempted misuse can be reported to the head teacher for investigation. - that monitoring software / systems are implemented and updated as agreed in school policies.